pagkly/Zed/Investopedia4/Understanding How Companies Use Product Lines.md

 ## How Product Lines Work

-Product lines are created by companies as a marketing strategy to capture the sales of consumers who are already buying the brand.
-The operating principle is that consumers are more likely to respond positively to brands they know and love and will be willing to buy the new products based on their positive experiences with the brand in the past.
+Product lines are created by companies as a [[Marketing Strategy|marketing strategy]] to capture the sales of consumers who are already buying the brand.
+The operating principle is that consumers are more likely to respond positively to brands they know and love and [[Will|will]] be willing to buy the new products based on their positive experiences with the brand in the past.

 For example, a cosmetic company that's already selling a high-priced product line of makeup (that might include foundation, eyeliner, mascara, and lipstick) under one of its well-known brands might launch a product line under the same brand name but at a lower price point.
 Product lines can vary in quality, price, and target market.
 Companies use product lines to gauge trends, which helps them to determine which markets to target.